ShuhangGe/calendar/backend/app/langgraph_workflows/README.md

-# LangGraph Agent Workflow Documentation
+# LangGraph Agent Workflow Documentation - Enhanced with Long-Term Memory

 This directory contains the LangGraph-powered AI agent workflow for the Calendar Assistant.
-The agent intelligently classifies user input and routes it through appropriate processing pipelines.
+The agent intelligently classifies user input and routes it through appropriate processing pipelines, **now enhanced with advanced long-term memory capabilities** that learn and remember personal facts about each user for increasingly personalized interactions.

 ## 📊 Graph Architecture Overview